NewNew Blog PostRead more

 Convergent answers and question refinement

-Now the experts move from debate to construction.
-Each provides their best answer informed by the discussion, then collectively distill shared wisdom and refine the original question into something sharper.
+Experts move from debate to construction.
+Each provides their best answer informed by the discussion, then collectively distill shared wisdom and refine the original question.

 5